isomerpages/pmo-stratgroup/media-centre/press-releases/_posts/2026-08-23-post-Marriage & Parenthood Measures at National Day Rally 2026.md

 <td rowspan="1" colspan="1">
 <p>· <u>2026 Child Credits</u>: Children turning 1 to 16 in 2026 will receive
 their 2026 Child Credits of $2,000 by 30 Apr 2027.</p>
-<p>&nbsp;</p>
-<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <u>2027 Child Credits</u>: Children
+<p>&nbsp;·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <u>2027 Child Credits</u>:
-whose birthdays fall between January and April will receive their 2027 Child Credits of $2,000 by 30 Apr 2027, while those whose birthdays fall between May and December will receive their Child Credits on their birthdays.</p>
+Children whose birthdays fall between January and April will receive their 2027 Child Credits of $2,000 by 30 Apr 2027, while those whose birthdays fall between May and December will receive their Child Credits on their birthdays.</p>
-<p>&nbsp;</p>
-<p>·&nbsp;&nbsp;<u>2028 and future Child Credits</u>: Children will receive
+<p>&nbsp;·&nbsp;&nbsp;<u>2028 and future Child Credits</u>: Children will
-their Child Credits of $2,000 annually on their birthdays until the year they turn 16.</p>
+receive their Child Credits of $2,000 annually on their birthdays until the year they turn 16.</p>
-<p>&nbsp;</p>
-<p>·&nbsp;The Child Credits represent an enhancement of the current Large
+<p>&nbsp;·&nbsp;The Child Credits represent an enhancement of the current
-Family LifeSG Credits (LFLC), with a larger total quantum of $32,000 disbursed over a longer period, and extended to all birth orders instead of only to the third and subsequent child.
+Large Family LifeSG Credits (LFLC), with a larger total quantum of $32,000 disbursed over a longer period, and extended to all birth orders instead of only to the third and subsequent child.
 The LFLC, currently paid in April each year, will therefore cease, with no disbursements in 2027.</p>
 <p>&nbsp;</p>
 </td>
 </tr>